JerryTom121/SnapNETS/README.txt

 3	5
 5	4

+The links.txt file for SnapNETS_dynamic.py looks like as follows:

+Source  Target  appearance_time  removal_time
+1   2   1   5
+1   3   1   -
+3   4   -   4
+3   5   -   -
+5   4   -   -

+For example "1   2   1   5" means there is a link between node 1 and node 2 and in appeared in the first snapshot and it removed in the fifth snapshot.
+"3   5   -   -" means the link between 3 and 5 is in the graph from the beginning to the end of the sequence.

+- actives.txt:
+In both SnapNETS.py and SnapNETS_dynamic.py, the format of active.txt is the same.
-- infection.txt: It is a tab separated file.
-It shows when a node gets activated.
-If a node remains deactive in the entire sequence, it will not node appear in the file.
-Here is an example of infection.txt:
+It is a tab separated file.
+It shows when a node is active.
+If a node remains deactive in the entire sequence, it will not appear in the file.
+Here is an example of actives.txt:

-node	time
+node	times
-1	1.1
+1   1
+2   2   3
-2	1.2
+3   2   3
-3	1.3
+4   2   3

+It means node 1 is active on the first timestamp and node 2 is active on the second and third timestamp.

 ====================================================================
 Output:
 - final_segmentation.txt:  It shows the final segmentation result.
-For example, '1.1-2.1','2.1-4.1',
+For example, 1.0- 3.0    3.0- 5.0

-It means we have a cut point at time 2.1 in the time interval 1.1-4.1
+It means SnapNETs detects a cut point at time 3.0 in the time interval 1.0-5.0

 - Intermediate results:
      * 90: It is a directory which contains the coarsened graphs and their feature representations.
-The following are the intermediate files correspond to the first snapshot of the above example: coarse_0_seg_1.1_2.1 feature0.txt final_map_0_seg_1.1_2.1.txt graph0_1.1_2.1.txt nodes0_1.1_2.1.txt time_0_seg_1.1_2.1.txt

-    * cc: It is a directory which contains the active nodes in each snapshot and the score of edges to merge in the coarsening process.
+The following are the intermediate files correspond to the first snapshot of the above example: coarse_seg_1.1_2.1 feature0.txt final_map_0_seg_1.0_2.0.txt graph0_1.0_2.0.txt nodes0_1.1_2.0.txt time_0_seg_1.0_2.0.txt active_nodes_seg_1.0_2.0.txt  # the active nodes in each snapshot score_seg_1.0_2.0   #  the score of edges to merge in the coarsening process